-The winery is located in the municipality of Martillac in the area Pessac-Léognan in Graves (Bordeaux).
-The origin dates back to the middle of the 14th century, when the aristocratic Bosq family cultivated wine.
-In 1720, the property was bought by Scotsman George Smith.
-After several ownership changes, the estate has been owned by the Cathiard family since 1990.
+The estate is located in the municipality of Martillac in the area Pessac-Léognan in Graves (Bordeaux).
+The origin goes back to the middle of the 14th century, when the noble Bosq family cultivated wine here.
+In 1720 the property was bought by the Scotsman George Smith.
+After several changes of ownership, the estate has been owned by the Cathiard family since 1990.
 Today it is run by Daniel and Florence Cathiard.
-In the restructuring, the oenologists Michel Rolland (Born 1947), Pascal Ribéreau-Gayon (1930-2011) and Stéphane Derenoncourt (1963) advisory support.
-The vineyards cover 56 hectares of vineyards.
-Of these, 45 are the red wines Cabernet Sauvignon (55%), Merlot (35%) and Cabernet Franc (10%), as well as 11 with the white wine varieties Sauvignon Blanc (90%), Sémillon (5%) and Sauvignon Gris (5%).
-The long-lived red wine will be 20 months in 50 to 80% new barriques expanded.
-Only this is classified according to the Graves classification as "Cru Classé".
+The oenologists Michel performed the restructuring Rolland (* 1947), Pascal Ribéreau-Gayon (1930-2011) and Stéphane Derenoncourt (1963) advisory support.
+The vineyards cover 56 hectares.
+Of these, 45 are with the red varieties Cabernet Sauvignon (55%), Merlot (35%) and Cabernet Franc (10%), as well as 11 with the white wine varieties Sauvignon Blanc (90%), Sémillon (5%) and Sauvignon gris (5%) planted.
+The long-lived red wine will be 20 to 50% new in 20 months barriques expanded.
+Only this is classified as "Cru Classé" according to the Graves classification.
 The second wine is called "Les Hauts de Smith".
-The white wine is aged for 12 months in 50% new oak barrels.
+The white wine is aged for 12 months in 50% new barriques.